The Essence of Meat Flavour - An excerpt from Creating Thermal Process Flavours

 Course fee includes:

 - Lunch and refreshments throughout the course

 - Certificate of attendance

-Accommodation and evening meals (except course dinner) are not included in the course fee, but rooms will be reserved for delegates at The Tempest Arms Hotel for the Sunday night prior to the course until check-out on the Friday morning.
+Accommodation and evening meals (except course dinner) are not included in the course fee, but rooms will be reserved for delegates at a local hotel for the Sunday night prior to the course until check-out on the Friday morning.
 We can also assist with airport transfers.

 Places on this unique course are strictly limited

 It will be very much a ‘hands-on’ course with laboratory sessions interspersed with lectures throughout the day.
 Candidates will develop and compound their own flavour systems during the course and will apply their creations to a range of food products.

 Course topics will include: